spreedly/kaffe/README.md

         ]
       ```

 The `partition_strategy` setting can be one of:

 - `:md5`: (default) provides even and deterministic distrbution of the messages over the available partitions based on an MD5 hash of the key
 - `:random`: select a random partition for each message
 - function: a given function to call to determine the correct partition

+You can also set any of the Brod producer configuration options in the `producer` section - see [the Brod sources](https://github.com/klarna/brod/blob/master/src/brod_producer.erl#L90) for a list of keys and their meaning.

 ### Heroku Configuration

 To configure a Kaffe Producer for a Heroku Kafka compatible environment including SSL omit the `endpoint` and instead set `heroku_kafka_env: true`

     ```elixir
     config :kaffe,